Skip to content

 Understand auto-release (timeout)

-• Released/deleted sessions will not appear in agb.list() and the session ID becomes invalid.
+• Released sessions will not appear in agb.list() and the session ID becomes invalid.

 Best practices